gicentre/litvis/documents/tutorials/geoTutorials/openstreetmap.md

 The `o` (output) command saves the current file and in this case we add the `drop-table` option to remove all the attributes associated with each geometric feature as we will be simply displaying the building outlines.

 We will convert two more layers to display as a map – the parks of Paris and the river Seine.
-Parks are identified in the _leisure_ label of an OpenStreepMap polygons layer and rivers identified via the _waterway_ label of lines layer, so we perform a similar process as we applied to buildings for each of them:
+Parks are identified in the _leisure_ label of an OpenStreetMap polygons layer and rivers identified via the _waterway_ label of lines layer, so we perform a similar process as we applied to buildings for each of them:

 Parks: